Sacha924/Twitter-V2/README.md

 add_user.php : add the user in the database when he sign

 app.php : temp

+members.php : allows to search other users profile

+messages.php : send direct messages to other accounts

+edit_profile.php : the name is pretty self explanatory

+edit_post.php : same here

+delete_post.php : same also here

+my_posts.php : page where you can see the user's post

 profile.php : user profile on the website